 Spend less than you earn

-The key to saving money is to spend less than you earn – it may sound easy and obvious, but many people can struggle to limit their spending.
-We live in a society where we’re encouraged to consume and show off our latest purchases on Instagram – of course, it’s not necessarily a bad thing if you manage to live within your means, however, it can become an issue when you start overdoing it.
+Many people can struggle to limit their spending and could end up spending more than they earn which could make saving impossible.
+We live in a society where we’re encouraged to consume and show off our latest purchases on Instagram – which, of course, it’s not necessarily a bad thing if you manage to live within your means, but it can become an issue when you start overdoing it.
 The danger of overconsumption and instant gratification is that you could lose control and find yourself in debt.
-So, if you want to limit your spending and claim back the power over your finances, it’s usually a good idea to budget.
+So, if you want to limit your spending and claim back power over your finances, setting yourself a budget to stick to could help.

 Pay yourself first

-Many people will save after spending, and whilst it can work for some, this approach may not always be efficient.
+Many people will save after spending, and whilst it can work for some, this approach may not work for everyone.
 Say you spend more than usual one month, then you may not be able to put anything aside, and you could be missing out on a month’s worth of saving.
-If you want to avoid this scenario, it could a good idea to treat your savings like any other expenses and pay yourself soon after your salary goes in, that way you’ll be more likely to make a habit out of it – sometimes all it takes is a change of perspective.
+If you want to avoid this scenario, it could be a good idea to treat your savings like any other expenses and pay yourself soon after your salary goes in, that way you’ll be more likely to make a habit out of it – sometimes all it takes is a change of perspective.

 Consider saving regularly